qwertie/learn-react/docs/tutorial-4.md

 ### Intersection types ###

 Intersection types are the lesser-known cousin of union types.
-A union type like `A | B` means that a value can be _either_ an A _or_ a B (but not both).
+A union type like `A | B` means that a value can be _either_ an A _or_ a B (but usually not both).
 An intersection type like `A & B` means that a value is both A and B at the same time.
 For instance, this `box` is both `IBox` and `IArea`, so it has all the properties from both interfaces:

 ~~~ts
 let box: IBox & IArea = new Box(5, 7);